nathan-hess/maha-research-utils/docs/source/usage/tutorials/polygon_file_write.rst

 A few things to notice about these definitions:

 - Units were specified with the ``units`` keyword argument.
-The commands above would still have worked even if we ommitted this argument, but this would cause issues later when writing the polygon file.
+The commands above would still have worked even if we omitted this argument, but this would cause issues later when writing the polygon file.
 - When plotting shapes with the :py:mod:`mahautils.shapes` package, the shapes are discretized into discrete points for plotting.
 The ``default_num_coordinates``